mitotic/graphterm/docs/virtual-lab.rst

 may optionally enter your email address at this point.
 (If you forget your personal access code, the instructor can retrieve it for you.)

-*Note:* If the URL is of the ``https//..." form, you may encounter warning messages about untrusted certificates, and be asked to make an exception.
-The instructor may ask you to ignore these warnings and accept the certificate, if the GraphTerm server has been configured to use a self-signed certificate..
+*Note:* If the URL is of the ``https//...`` form, you may encounter warning messages about untrusted certificates, and be asked to make an exception.
+The instructor may ask you to ignore these warnings and accept the certificate, if the GraphTerm server has been configured to use a self-signed certificate.
+Also, self-signed certificates do not work with Safari on the Mac; use Chrome or Firefox instead.

 *On Windows:* The Google Chrome and Firefox browsers work best, but Internet Explorer 10 should also be usable, with some limitations.